Marta tiene un marcapasos / La cagaste, Burt Lancaster

-The Lollipop label was undergoing difficult financial circumstances at the end of 1983 and new recordings were delayed during 1984, until the group decide to split after a last performance in October.
-Luckily, in this event, they meet with Paco Martin, owner of Twins Records and quickly they signed with the new record label.
+The Lollipop label was undergoing difficult financial circumstances at the end of 1983 and new recordings were delayed during 1984, when the group decided to split after a last performance in October.
+At this performance, they met with Paco Martin, owner of Twins Records, and signed with the new record label.

 "Marta tiene un marcapasos" was re-recorded and a completely new version included on their second album, La cagaste...
 Burt Lancaster, while only a 1986 demo of "La cagaste, Burt Lancaster" has been subsequently released on Peligrosamente Juntos.